-What I've heard from so many successful couples who have navigated income disparity in any economy is that they look at the goals that they have together as though they’re the third member of the relationship, almost like a baby.
+What I've heard from many successful couples who have navigated income disparity in any economy is that they look at their shared goals as though they’re the third member of the relationship, almost like a baby.
 It's all about teamwork and having these kinds of conversations to keep it all going.

 A newsletter designed to help